Written by Pete McTighe and Chris Chibnall. This episode first aired February 2, 2020.

 - Book Ends: The episode is bracketed by the Doctor talking about how all of the billions of humans on Earth are connected.

-- Like Clara in seasons eight and nine, Yaz has a go at being the Doctor.
-Thirteen sounds both impressed and annoyed at Yaz putting herself in danger.
+- Like Clara in seasons eight and nine, Yaz has a go at being the Doctor, who sounds both impressed and annoyed at Yaz putting herself in danger.

 - For the third time, the Doctor materializes the TARDIS around a ship about to explode, saving its occupant.